zaclimon/ShopifyChallenges/ARCHITECTURE.md

 ![Login Flow](./docs/images/Utsuru_Concept_Registration_Login_Search.png)

-1. The user sends it's credentials to the service using the `/api/v1/login` endpoint.
+1. The user sends its credentials to the service using the `/api/v1/login` endpoint.
 2. The server will then verify against the database if the email and the hashed password belongs to a registered user.
 3. If the information is valid, a JWT token is generated
 4. This token is then returned to the user and he/she must use it for all subsequent requests to the repository